profezzorn/ProffieOSDocs/props/sabersense/array_selector.md

 };
 #endif
 ```
-In this instance, the ony difference is the pixel count.
+In this instance, the only difference is the pixel count.
 This means switching array will stay on the same font that you're currently on, but all that will change is the blade length.

 # Example Implementations
 To illustrate the above concepts, let's look at some examples of how they might be implemented: